-If you want a mask that does it all — protects from wind, cold, and COVID-19 — check out the second half of this list for our masks recommended for wearing in lift areas and indoors.
+If you want a mask that does it all — protects from sun, wind, cold, and COVID-19 — check out the second half of this list for our masks recommended for wearing in lift areas and indoors.
 Stay safe, and happy skiing!

-Best Face Coverings for Skiing & Snowboarding
+The Best Face Coverings for Skiing & Snowboarding

 It will keep your face warm when wet and is easy to breathe through.
 This one is pretty light, though, so it’s best for moderate temperatures and those who don’t mind feeling the wind on their skin.
 (And it doesn’t really do the job in areas where proper CDC masks are required, so pair with a mask from our extended list below.)